MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/apps-upload.md

 ---
 title: Upload your custom app
-description: Learn how to upload your app in Microsoft Teams.
-App upload is common when testing and debugging an app during development. ms.topic: how-to
+description: Learn how to upload your custom app in Microsoft Teams.
+Custom app upload is common when testing and debugging an app during development. ms.topic: how-to
 author: surbhigupta
 ms.author: surbhigupta